 When you see a separate window, please click cookies and other site and plug-in data

 Clear your browser and restart the web page with website redirect message.
 This should solve the problem.

 Check .htaccess file:

 After deleting cookies, if you face the website redirect issue, the problem is most probably about your web page and as a visitor, you need expert help to fix it.
 If your problem is in other browsers, you can then be assured that it is a server-side error.

 If you are a developer yourself; check out if your .htaccess files are okay, keep them in a clean state.

 It is even important to ensure that there are no redirect loops in the code.
 If there are coding and looping issues, you need to solve them by rewriting.

+This all about how to fix redirect loop problem.
 The above-mentioned points should help you fix the redirect loop errors.
 If you have any query, you can directly ask us in the comment section.
 In case you want to read our earlier articles, please click the link.